Rocksprings, Texas: Geography

 Rocksprings is located northeast of the center of Edwards County at (30.016161, –100.209023).
 Rocksprings sits on top of the Edwards Plateau.
 According to the United States Census Bureau, the town has a total area of 3.1 km2, all land.

 U.S. Route 377 passes through the center of the town, leading northeast 46 mi to Junction and southwest 76 mi to Del Rio.
 Texas State Highway 55 joins US 377 as Main Street through Rocksprings, but leads northwest 55 mi to Sonora and south 68 mi to Uvalde.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Rocksprings has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Rocksprings has a humid subtropical climate, Cfa on climate maps.